Get ready for a fourth industrial revolution

 - The robot revolution is not some futuristic pipe dream; it is already happening.
 Thousands of jobs in retail and manufacturing have already been lost to machines, and this will continue into the future.

 - Just how fast this will all happen.
 In any field, it has to be proved beyond much reasonable doubt that robots are both safe and more efficient than humans.

 - Bank of England

 - The central bank of the United Kingdom.
-It is responsible for managing the country’s currency, money supply and interest rates, and overseeing the commercial banking system.
+It is responsible for managing the country’s currency, money supply and interest rates.

 - World Economic Forum

 - A Swiss foundation that hosts a yearly summit in Davos — a meeting of the world’s top businessmen, economists and politicians.

 - The steel and oil industries expanded hugely during the Second Industrial Revolution.

 - Harari outlined his theory in his book Homo Deus: A Brief History of Tomorrow (Dvir, 2015).